Qv2ray/qv2ray.github.io/docs/en/getting-started/step5.md

 ## Tweaking Routing Schemes

-By default, Qv2ray will be set to **bypass the traffic of China mainland**, according to `geosite.dat` and `geoip.dat` from V2Ray core, thus it it not necessary to configure some awkward PAC rules.
+By default, Qv2ray will be set to **bypass the traffic of China mainland**, according to `geosite.dat` and `geoip.dat` from V2Ray core, thus it is not necessary to configure some awkward PAC rules.
 You can override this default setting in the **Preference Window**, by simply turning off this function in tab **[Connection Settings](qv2ray://open/preference/connection)**.

 However, sometimes, these rules won't always apply.
 For example, you have a special proxy for [bilibili](https://bilibili.com/) that unlocks the Hong Kong/Macau/Taiwan episodes.
 Since it is a China mainland website, by default, the traffic won't go through the proxy, thus not satisfying your need.
 The solution is using our **[Advanced Route Settings](qv2ray://open/preference/route)** in the **Preference Window**.